Image of player safety control panel.

 Designing an moderator-centered player safety system from scratch in just four months

 With the launch of Among Us 3D (then Among Us VR) just months away, the game lacked any player safety infrastructure.
 I was tasked with designing a user reporting backend and moderator-facing panel from the ground up.
-Through rapid prototyping and iteration, we delivered a solution centered on reducing agent cognitive load that successfully processed hundreds of thousands of infractions post-launch and empowered moderators to make decisions that kept the game's community safer, faster.
+Through rapid prototyping and iteration and looping in stakeholders early and often, we delivered a solution centered on reducing agent cognitive load that successfully processed hundreds of thousands of infractions post-launch and empowered moderators to make decisions that kept the game's community safer, faster.

 Years